Course Outline

 -

-- Interactive data analysis for government
+- Interactive data analysis to support decision-making processes

-- Selecting the appropriate visualization techniques
+- Selecting the appropriate visualization to effectively communicate findings

-- Applying filters, grouping, and exclusions
+- Applying filters, grouping, and exclusions to refine data presentation

-Teamwork with Power BI for Government
+Teamwork with Power BI in Government Settings

-- Developing dashboards and reports
+- Collaborative dashboards and reports for government agencies

 Requirements